loseyco/resume/SOCIAL_MEDIA_POSTS.md

 ```
 Hey everyone! 👋

-After 20+ years of building, managing, and coding, I'm actively looking for new remote work opportunities.
+After 20+ years of building, managing, and coding, I'm actively looking for new opportunities - both remote work and freelance projects!

 I'm that weird combination of:
 - Electronics Engineer (built Proton Accelerator for my hometown!)